Cart»

 DOZEN

 The finest small batch Grenache parcels are passed through a gentle Demoisy crusher, leaving many of the berries whole.
 Fruit is transferred to open fermenters where seeds and skins are permanently submerged beneath the free run juice.
-When tannin extraction is just right, Custodian is basket pressed and transferred to a mix of seasoned and new French and American oak barriques and large casks for completion of primary ferments and malolactic.
-Components are matured on lees to slow the ageing and keep the wine fresher while also reducing influence of oak.
+When tannin extraction is just right, Custodian is basket pressed and transferred to a mix of seasoned and new French and American oak barriques for completion of ferments and a course of malolactic.
+Components are matured nine months on lees to slow the ageing and keep the wine fresher while also reducing influence of oak.
 Chester and the team undertake an extensive barrel tasting to determine the final assemblage, to be bottled without fining or filtration.
-Alcohol 14.5%

 McLaren Vale

-Grown to d'Arenberg's low yielding 19th century vineyards, very much a traditional style of wine, d'Arry's Original is named in honour of principal, d'Arry Osborn, who is a Winemakers Federation of Australia Patron and recipient of the Medal of the Order of Australia.
-Originally called d'Arry's Burgundy in the 1960s, when medium bodied red wines with a soft finish were always called Burgundy.
+Crafted from choice parcels of Shiraz and Grenache, picked off d'Arenberg's low yielding 19th century vineyards, very much a traditional style of wine. d'Arry's Original is named in honour of principal, d'Arry Osborn, a Winemakers Federation of Australia Patron and recipient Medal of the Order of Australia.
+One of d'Arenberg's most enduring labels, originally called d'Arry's Burgundy in the 1960s, when medium bodied red wines with a soft finish were always called Burgundy.

 EACH